 Freewheelin’ Bob Dylan

 Freewheelin' was more than a moment.
 It was a prediction.
-Dylan would record two more albums in its style before going rogue and not workin' on Maggie's farm no more in 1965.
+Dylan would record two more albums in its style before going rogue in 1965 and quitting work on Maggie's farm.
 That choice changed the American music scene as much as any single event in the history of American music and in many cases, 20th century Western civilization.
 Though Dylan may have been referring to the human tendency toward violence when he sang...

 |How many roads must a man walk down